Borealiscodes/uma-witness-literature/README.md

 ## **License**
 This project is conceptual and non‑binding.
-It creates no obligations and grants no authority.
+It grants no authority and imposes no obligations.